Sanjayshrinivas/Time-Series-Assignment-127177025/README.md

-numpy: Used for numerical computations, particularly arrays and basic operations like mean.
+numpy: Provides numerical operations (e.g., handling arrays).
-pandas: Not used in this specific code but could be used if the data were in a DataFrame format. matplotlib.pyplot: Used to plot the original data, trend, and seasonality.

-n = len(data): Calculates the total number of data points in the time series. m_t = np.zeros(n): Initializes an array m_t with zeros of the same length as data, which will store the calculated trend. for t in range(q, n - q): Loops through the middle of the dataset, skipping the first and last q points because the moving average window extends beyond the boundaries for those points. np.mean(data[t-q:t+q+1]): Calculates the mean of 2*q + 1 data points centered at index t (the moving average). return m_t: Returns the trend array m_t
+pandas: Used for handling and analyzing structured data, like CSV files. matplotlib.pyplot: Used for creating visualizations (plots/graphs).

+input: Prompts the user to enter the file path of a CSV file. pd.read_csv: Reads the specified CSV file into a pandas DataFrame (df).

+Displays the first few rows of the DataFrame: df.head(): Displays the first 5 rows of the DataFrame to give the user an overview of the data.

+Prompts the user to select the time series column: The user inputs the column name from the CSV file that contains the time series data.

+Extracts the time series data: df[column_name]: Accesses the selected column from the DataFrame.
+.values: Converts the column into a NumPy array.

+Prompts the user to enter q: q is the half-window size for the moving average that will be used to smooth the time series (for trend calculation).
+It’s used to decide how many points around the central point to include in the moving average calculation.

+Initializes necessary variables:
+n: The length of the time series.
+Tline = np.zeros(n): Initializes an array of zeros of the same length as the time series.
+This array will store the trend values after they are calculated.

+If the length of the time series is odd: The code checks whether the length of the time series is odd (% 2 == 1).
+If it is, it applies a simple moving average with a window size of 2q + 1.
+For each index i from q to n-q, it takes a slice from i-q to i+q+1 (this creates a window of size 2q+1), computes the mean of these values, and assigns it to Tline[i].

-n = len(data): Length of the data. m_t = np.zeros(n): Initialize a zero array to store the trend. d = 2 * q: The window size for the moving average is calculated (even number). for t in range(q, n - q): Loops through the data as in the odd case, skipping q points on either end. m_t[t] = (0.5 * data[t-q] + np.sum(data[t-q+1:t+q]) + 0.5 * data[t+q]) / d: Calculates the moving average for an even window.
-The first and last points in the window are weighted by 0.5.
-The rest of the points are summed and divided by the window size d.
+If the length of the time series is even: If the length of the time series is even, a different approach is used for the moving average: d = 2 * q: The window size is set to 2q (since it’s even).
+A weighted moving average is calculated: The first and last elements in the window (i-q and i+q) are weighted by 0.5.
+The middle elements are summed using np.sum.
+The weighted sum is then divided by d (the window size).

-n = len(data): Get the total number of data points. w_k = np.zeros(n): Initialize an array to store the seasonality and irregularity (w_k). for k in range(n): Loop through each data point. summation = 0, count = 0: Initialize variables to sum the detrended values and count how many points are valid. for j in range(-(n // d), n // d): Loop through multiple periods (denoted by d). if 0 <= k + j*d < n: Ensure the calculated index remains within bounds. summation += data[k + j*d] - trend[k + j*d]: Subtract the trend from the data point to detrend it, then add this detrended value to summation. w_k[k] = summation / count: Calculate the average of the detrended values for the current time point.

-n = len(w_k): Get the length of w_k.
-avg_w = np.mean(w_k): Compute the mean of w_k to remove any irregularity from the data. g_k = np.zeros(n): Initialize an array to store the seasonality component (g_k). for k in range(n): Loop through each data point. g_k[k] = w_k[k] - avg_w: Subtract the mean of w_k to isolate the pure seasonal component (g_k).
+Computes the seasonal component: seasonal_effect = np.zeros(n): Initializes an array of zeros to store the seasonal effect for each point.

-data = np.array([...]): Example time series data (replace it with your data). q = int(input("enter q value: ")): Prompts the user to input a value for q, which is the window size for the moving average. if len(data) % 2 == 1: Checks if the data length is odd or even to apply the appropriate moving average function. trend = moving_average_odd(data, q) or moving_average_even(data, q): Calculates the trend depending on the data length. w_k = calculate_w_k(data, trend, q): Calculates the seasonality and irregularity component. g_k = calculate_g_k(w_k, q): Calculates the pure seasonality component by removing the irregularity.

-plt.subplot(311): Creates the first plot showing the original data. plt.subplot(312): Creates the second plot showing the calculated trend. plt.subplot(313): Creates the third plot showing the seasonality. plt.show(): Displays the plots.
+The outer loop iterates over each index i in the time series.
+For each i, the code computes the difference between the original time series and the trend (time_series[i + j * q] - Tline[i + j * q]).
+The differences are averaged over multiple periods (calculated using j * q steps), and the average is stored in seasonal_effect[i]. count ensures that only valid indices are used (those that lie within the bounds of the time series).

+Removes the mean seasonality: avg_seasonality = np.mean(seasonal_effect): Computes the mean of the seasonal effects. adjusted_seasonal = seasonal_effect - avg_seasonality: Removes the mean seasonality from the seasonal component to ensure it is centered around zero.

+Prints the calculated trend and seasonal components: The trend (Tline) and the seasonality (adjusted_seasonal) are displayed in the console.

+Creates a figure and subplot for the original data: plt.figure(figsize=(10, 6)): Initializes a plot with a figure size of 10x6 inches. plt.subplot(311): Creates a 3-row, 1-column subplot, and selects the first subplot. plt.plot(time_series, label="Original Data"): Plots the original time series data and labels it as "Original Data". plt.legend(loc='upper left'): Adds a legend in the upper left corner of the plot.